xcore/sw_audio_effects/module_dsp_long_delay/README.rst

 Evaluation
 ----------

-This module can be evaluated using the "Long-Delay Slicekit Audio Demo" and the "Long-Reverb Slicekit Audio Demo".
+This module can be evaluated using the "Long-Delay sliceKIT Audio Demo" and the "Long-Reverb sliceKIT Audio Demo".